informatics-isi-edu/imagetools/README.md

   --batch_id BATCH_ID   The processing batch id.
 Default is None.
   --processing_name PROCESSING_NAME
                         The processing name.
 Default is extract_scenes.
+  --client_id CLIENT_ID
-  --hostname HOSTNAME   The hostname where it is running.
+                        The hostname where it is running.
 Default is None.
+  --host HOST           The hostname where the processing_table resides.
+Default is dev.derivacloud.org.
+  --catalog_number CATALOG_NUMBER
+                        The catalog number where the processing_table resides.
+Default is 83773.
   --processing_log PROCESSING_LOG
                         Use the processing_log.
 Default is False.
 ```